 Being free from this intrusion allowed the hikers to freely follow their own body clock.

 Since the journey was also very physically demanding, the act of accomplishing the journey changed the way the participants thought of themselves, their limitations and their beliefs.

 The body awareness taught the participants to listen to their bodies instead of fighting them, making life easier.

 The act of overcoming a difficult challenge gave them more confidence.

 Many participants lost the fear and anxiety they had and replaced those with confidence and awareness of what worked for them and what did not.

-To really enjoy longer hikes or camping in general, take a quick look at the best tents for 4 persons on the list we have put together.
+To really enjoy longer hikes or camping in general, take a quick look at the best camping tent brands on the list we have put together.

 6. Hiking May Increase Divergent Thinking, Creativity and Introspection